apache/arrow-site/powered_by.md

 * **[pandas][12]:** data analysis toolkit for Python programmers. pandas supports reading and writing Parquet files using pyarrow.
 Several pandas core developers are also contributors to Apache Arrow.
+* **[Parseable][51]:** Log analytics platform built for scale and usability.
+Ingest logs from anywhere and unify logs with Parseable.
+Parseable uses Arrow as the intermediary, in-memory data format for log data ingestion.
 * **[Perspective][23]:** Perspective is a streaming data visualization engine in JavaScript for building real-time & user-configurable analytics entirely in the browser.
 * **[Petastorm][28]:** Petastorm enables single machine or distributed training and evaluation of deep learning models directly from datasets in Apache